 I guess we’ll never know for sure who Mother Goose really was, but it’s fun to try to find out!

-This artilce was posted on Friday, September 30th, 2005 at 9:21 pm and is filed under Countries & Cultures, English, English Nursery Rhymes, Great Britain, History of Nursery Rhymes, History of Nursery Rhymes, Languages, Mother Goose, Nursery Rhymes, The History of Mother Goose.
+This article was posted on Friday, September 30th, 2005 at 9:21 pm and is filed under Countries & Cultures, English, English Nursery Rhymes, History of Nursery Rhymes, History of Nursery Rhymes, Languages, Mother Goose, Nursery Rhymes, The History of Mother Goose, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.